biography

 At the Staatstheater Nürnberg he sang the title role of Wolfgang Rihm’s Jakob Lenz (Director: Tilman Knabe), Telemann’s Pimpinone and the Pirate King in Sullivan’s The Pirates of Penzance (Director: Christian Brey).

-In 2023 he returns to the Staatstheater Nürnberg to sing General Boum in La Grande Duchesse de Gérolstein (Director: Andreas Kriegenburg).
-He will guest as Bartolo in Il Barbiere di Siviglia at the Nationaltheater Mannheim and he will sing the title role in Jaromir Weinberger’s Wallenstein in Osnabrück.
+In 2023 he returned to the Staatstheater Nürnberg to sing General Boum in La Grande Duchesse de Gérolstein (Director: Andreas Kriegenburg) and he appeared the title role in Jaromir Weinberger’s Wallenstein in Osnabrück.

 » deutsche Version